Britain urges halt to Myanmar clashes to allow vaccination

 The military takeover was met with widespread protests that have resulted in a lethal crackdown by security forces, which routinely fire live ammunition into crowds.
 Armed resistance to the military is growing in both urban and rural areas.

-Myanmar’s Assistance Association for Political Prisoners reported Tuesday that 999 people have been killed since the coup.
-It said 7,320 have been arrested, of whom 5.712 are still detained, including Suu Kyi and ousted President Win Myint.
+Myanmar’s Assistance Association for Political Prisoners reported Tuesday that 999 people have been killed since Feb.
+1. It said 7,320 have been arrested, of whom 5,712 are still detained, including Suu Kyi and ousted President Win Myint.